 Alexis Argüello's professional boxing career spanned more than 26 years — from 1968 to 1995.

-Argüello made his debut against Israel Medina at the age of 16 on October 26, 1968, defeating Medina via 1st round KO.
+Argüello made his professional boxing debut against Israel Medina at the age of 16 on October 26, 1968, defeating Medina via 1st round KO.
 He went on to win 2 more consecutive fights after the debut, which included 1 wins via stoppage.

 Argüello had his first world title fight at the age of 21 on February 16, 1974 after 34 professional fights, against Ernesto Marcel for the WBA title.
 He lost to Marcel via 15 round unanimous decision.